FarmBot-Docs/farmbot-genesis/v1.6/assembly/intro/past-versions.md

 %}

 **Major changes**
-* Introduced FarmBot Genesis MAX v1.5, covering an area 3m wide and 18m in length (3x larger than XL and 12x larger than the smallest size).
+* Introduced FarmBot Genesis MAX v1.5, covering an area 3m wide and 18m in length (3x larger than <span class="fb-xl-sticker">XL</span> and 12x larger than the smallest size).
 Due to low demand, this model was later cancelled.
 * Introduced a new version of the Farmduino, featuring integrated Trinamic TMC2130 stepper drivers that are controlled with a SPI interface.
 The new drivers deliver more current to the motors, offer significantly quieter operation, and can be tuned via software.
 The new board also adds load detection circuitry to all of the peripherals.
 * Introduced modularized cables and tubing with 90-degree connectors at the junction between the Y and Z axis cable carriers.
 This makes assembly and disassembly of the FarmBot much easier.
 * Switched to using nut bars and flange locknuts throughout the majority of the FarmBot allowing for faster and more robust assembly and a significantly reduced part count.
 Many of the plate hole layouts were simplified to accommodate nut bars.